-The dust is settling on the World Economic Forum’s Annual Meeting in Davos for another year.
-How does this year’s Forum theme of ‘responsive leadership’ resonate in terms of how business leaders communicate in a world of ‘alternative facts’ and geopolitical shifts?
+The theme of the 2017 World Economic Forum’s Annual Meeting in Davos was ‘responsive leadership’.
+But how can business leaders demonstrate responsive leadership in the way that they communicate in a world of ‘alternative facts’ and geopolitical shifts?

 Move above the mediocre